website

 Day 1

+I flew from Port Moresby to Tufi.
 We landed on a tiny airstrip in Tufi, a much softer landing than expected.
 The view from our tiny plane and the short drive to the Dive resort were beautiful.
 We had to wait a few hours because they couldn’t get fuel in the boat.
 I was quite happy because I wanted to rest.

 From the boat, we picked up Sister Maggie, health extension officer Alice and Ivan, a community health volunteer.
 We travelled a few hours to pick up Martin, another community extension officer in a different province.